jasonyu3012/galleryguide/resources.md

 # Tools
 ## Postman
-Used to test endpoints of APIs
+Used to test and document endpoints of APIs
+## Pytest
+Used for testing server code
+## NGINX
+Used as a reverse-proxy for our WSGI server
+## Gunicorn
+WSGI server that serves our Flask App
+## Flask
+Used to develop web application
+## SQLAlchemy
+Python module for interacting with database
 ## Gitlab
 Used for hosting code
 ## PlantUML and PlantText